Fermion quadrature bases for Wigner functionals: Abstract

 \section{Abstract}

-A Grassmann functional phase space is formulated for the definition of fermionic Wigner functionals.
-The formulation follows a stepwise process, starting with the identification of suitable fermionic operators that are analogues to bosonic quadrature operators.
-The Majorana operators do not suffice for this purpose.
-Instead, a set of fermionic Bogoliubov operators are used.
-The eigenstates of these operators are shown to provide a complete orthogonal basis, provided that the dual space is defined by augmenting the Hermitian conjugation with a spin transformation.
-These bases serve as quadrature bases in terms of which the Wigner functionals can be defined in a way that is analogues to the bosonic case.
+A Grassmann functional phase space is formulated for the definition of fermionic Wigner functionals by identifying suitable fermionic operators that are analogues to boson quadrature operators.
+Instead of the Majorana operators, we use operators that are defined with relative spin transformations between the ladder operators.
+The eigenstates of these operators are shown to provide orthogonal bases, provided that the dual space is defined with the incorporation of a spin transformation.
+These bases then serve as quadrature bases in terms of which Wigner functionals are defined in a way equivalent to the bosonic case.
+As an application, we consider a two-level fermion system.